OpenChain-Project/Reference-Material/Training-Courses/Reference-Training-Slides/Official/General-Education/2024-04 Update/OpenChain-Reference-Education-Slides.md

 \- These reference training slides help companies meet the requirements of the International Standard.

-\- These slides help companies satisfy the requirements of the Specification Section 2.0.
+\- These slides help companies satisfy the requirements of the Specification Section 3.1.2 (Competence).
 They can also be used for general compliance training.

 Learn more at: <https://www.openchainproject.org>